pathminder/pathminder.github.io/_feat-types/style.md

 *Feat Path:* Jabbing Style, Jabbing Dancer, Jabbing Master.

+**Kitsune Style:** Pulling from the trickster habits of kitsune, this style focuses on duping and incapacitating foes in the heat of combat.

+*Feat Path:* Kitsune Style, Kitsune Tricks, Kitsune Vengeance.

 **Owl Style:** This style takes advantage of basic training in skills that affect movement to enhance those skills through combat ability.

 *Feat Path:* Owl Style, Owl Swoop, Owl Dive.